JaKooLit/Hyprland-Dots/README.md

 - By default I have not set a wallpaper.
 If using swww, just press SUPER CTRL W and choose wallpaper.
 Once you reboot, the last wallpaper will be loaded by swww
 - If not using swww, edit ~/.config/hypr/Execs.conf and set using swaybg
 - Nvidia Owners.
 Make sure to edit your ~/.config/hypr/configs/ENVariables.conf and uncomment atleast env = WLR_NO_HARDWARE_CURSORS,1 before log out or reboot.
+- If you have already set your own keybinds, monitors, etc....
+Just copy over from backup created.

+### 📖 Known issues and possibly solutions
+- Foot tty fonts after copying dots is broken - Install Fira Code or just restore your previous foot configuration in ~/.config/foot
+- Themes are broken when changing dark light - Ensure you have Tokyo Night Dark and Light themes installed and Tokyo Night SE icons or adjust the Dark Light script located in ~/.config/hypr/scripts/DarkLight.sh
+- Keyboard shortcuts or customized Keybinds are broken! - Just copy over your previous Keybinds.conf from the hypr-backup in ~/.config/

-### 🙋 QUESTIONS ?!?!
+### 🙋 QUESTIONS ?!?! ⁉️
 - Maybe answered already in Help File!
 SUPER H to launch it!
 - If you still have, kindly join my discord for faster communication.
 See invite link below.
+If not, open an issue on github

 ### 🙏 Special request
-- If you have improvements on the dotfiles, feel free to submit a PR for improvement.
-I always welcome improvements as I am also just learning just like you guys
+- If you have improvements on the dotfiles or configuration, feel free to submit a PR for improvement.
+I always welcome improvements as I am also just learning just like you guys!
-- Waybar styles (all those new panel styles require some tweaking) - Please request assistance
+- Waybar styles (all those new panel styles require some tweaking) - I kindly request assistance 🙏

 ### 🤷‍♂️ TO DO!
 - [ ] After Arch update the hyprland package, will uncomment line 38 to 44 in ~/.config/hypr/configs/Settings.conf.
 Users of hyprland-git or if compiled from source, you can safely uncomment these lines (group and groupbar)
 - [ ] Tweak waybar layouts and Themes
+- [ ] Integrate these dotfiles into my Hyprland install scripts for a centralized configurations

 ### 🔮 Discord Server
 - kindly join my Discord Server https://discord.gg/V2SJ92vbEN